-Although urinary problems are very common in cats, a true urinary tract infection is not the most frequent cause of illness.
+Although urinary problems are very common in cats, a true UTI is not the most frequent cause of illness.
 Many cats suffer from a condition called feline idiopathic cystitis (FIC) or the older name, feline urologic syndrome (FUS).
-According to the American Association of Feline Practitioners, the symptoms of a urinary tract infection can be identical to those of feline idiopathic cystitis and include:
+The symptoms of a UTI can be identical to those of feline idiopathic cystitis and include:

 - Blood in the urine

 - Excessive licking of the urinary opening

 Symptoms of Pain May Also Be Present in Cats With UTI

 Many cats with a urinary tract infection will be in pain.
 It can be difficult to identify whether a cat is in pain because they may not act how you would expect.
 There are several signs of pain in cats which can include:

 - Vocalizing (this can include growling, hissing, moaning, or even purring more than usual)